dougeby/IntuneDocs/intune/windows-update-settings.md

 - **Default**: Not configured
 - **Windows reference documentation**: [Update/AutoRestartRequiredNotificationDismissal](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-autorestartrequirednotificationdismissal)

-Select *Required* to require that a user approve a device restart outside of work hours.
+Select *Required* to require that a user approves a device restart outside of work hours.

 ### Remind user prior to required auto-restart with dismissible reminder (hours)

-- **Default**: *This is not configured by default, and no reminder is presented to users*.
+- **Default**: *This setting isn't configured by default, and no reminder is presented to users*.
 - **Windows reference documentation**: [Update/ScheduleRestartWarning](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-schedulerestartwarning)

 Specify how long in advance of an automatic restart to display a dismissible notification to a device user about that restart.
 Values of **2**, **4**, **8**, **12**, or **24** hours are supported.

 ### Remind user prior to required auto-restart with permanent reminder (minutes)

-- **Default**: *This is not configured by default, and no reminder is presented to users*.
+- **Default**: *This setting isn't configured by default, and no reminder is presented to users*.
 - **Windows reference documentation**: [Update/ScheduleImminentRestartWarning](https://docs.microsoft.com/en-us/windows/client-management/mdm/policy-csp-update#update-scheduleimminentrestartwarning)

 Specify how long in advance of an automatic restart to display a non-dismissible warning to a device user about that restart.
 Values of **15**, **30** or **60** minutes are supported.